Basic Syntax of Nit

 (and camelcase) is discouraged and the usage of underscore to separate

-words in identifiers is preferred: some_identifier
+words in identifiers is preferred: some_identifier.

 Identifiers of classes and types must begin with an uppercase letter and